troinine/hass-config/README.md

 Popups have been implemented using [browser_mod](https://github.com/thomasloven/hass-browser_mod).
 Here are few examples:

-Custom light popup with predefined scenes and color wheel:
+Custom light popup with predefined scenes and color wheel.
+This card has few features:

+- Can support `light.` and `switch.` entities and select features based on that
+- Allows explicitly enabling or disabling the color wheel
+- Allows explicitly enabling or disabling presets for specific colors

 ![Light popup](/assets/images/screenshot-light-popup.png)